nealcaren/a-century-of-negro-migration/progress.md

 ### Chapter 1
 - Footnotes: Formatting corrected, but still need to do Roman numeral correction (NPC).
-- Accuracy: Words are all accurate to the original text.
-Need to check punctuation and formatting (RS).
+- Accuracy: Words, punctuation, formatting, and spelling are all correct (RS).
 - Audio:
 - Other: